 You are able to receive a Coordination Number (samordningsnummer) if you are staying in Sweden for less than a year and a Personal Identification Number (personnummer) if you are staying for longer than one year.

-You can find out more about Coordination Numbers and Personal Identity Numbers in the document entitled Population Registration in Sweden produced by Skatteverket, the Swedish Tax Agency.
+You can find out more about Coordination Numbers and Personal Identity Numbers on Skatteverket's website, the Swedish Tax Agency.
 Otherwise, what follows is some brief information.

 Note, you must also inform the Swedish Tax Agency when you have completed your studies and plan to leave Sweden: see Moving from Sweden (pdf).